marrow/mongo/guide.md

 ```
 {% endmethod %}
 {% method -%}
 Initially we populate metadata.
 The first defines the name of the collection to use when _binding_ the class to a database, and is optional; you can bind it to a class directly if you wish, or use it without binding at all.
-The second states that if the classmethod `create_collection()` is used to specify a default validation level and generate a validation document (schema and/or constraints).
+The second is used to specify a default validation level and generate a validation document (schema and/or constraints).

 {% sample lang="python" -%}
 ```python
 	__collection__ = 'accounts'